title

 Mind and Sailing Ships

-Flat disk didn't make sense, neither did a flat world of any other shape.
+A flat disk didn't make sense, neither did a flat world of any other shape.
 Nature beyond little things and bigger than local terrains had no edges.
 That was not general knowledge, but a view of the earth as flat raised the questions of where was the water of the oceans to fall and why didn't the oceans drain.
 And there were the sailors who saw mountains disappear below the horizon when they sailed away from shore.
-The earth being round was the best explanation of this.
+The earth being round was the best explanation.

 By the time of Columbus, belief that the world was round was common sense.
-Other mentalities that made the voyage to the so-called New World possible were new ideas about sailing ships.
-Europeans borrowed changes that were made by the Chinese, who created the rudder, which replaced as a means of steering a long oar projecting from the stern.
-And as had the Chinese, in the 1400s a second mast was added, and then a third.
-By the end of the 1400s there would be ships with four masts carrying as many as eight sails.
+Long distance voyages were made possible also by a willingness to go beyond talk and musings to doing things.
+Europeans borrowed from those Chinese who had started using a rudder as a means of steering.
+And in the 1400s, as had the Chinese, Europeans started using a second mast, and then a third.
+By the end of the 1400s the Europeans had ships with four masts carrying as many as eight sails.
 And there was the magnetic compass and an astrolabe for measuring the angle of celestial bodies from the horizon.